-Describe the district's procedures regarding provision for supplementary services (such as resource room or itinerant instruction) to be provided in conjunction with regular class placement.
+Describe the district's procedures regarding provision for supplementary services to be provided in conjunction with regular class placement.

 Supplemental aides and services are provided in regular education classes or other education settings to enable students with disabilities to be educated with non-disabled peers.
 Supplementary services may include note taking assistance, sign language interpreters, teacher directed adult assistance, adapted materials, specialized equipment (e.g., assistive technology, positioning devices).